Transitions its entire business model by analyzing customer usage patterns.

 This time, HootSuite not only saw their free sign-up rates go back to their historical rates but also saw paid signups increase as well.
 Today HootSuite continues to use the plans and feature segmentation identified in RJMetrics, and its freemium model is at the core of its success story.

 Having undergone a successful transition from ad-supported to freemium, Mathews continues to use RJMetrics every day.
 “I setup an overview dashboard, which gives me up-to-date insight into micro and macro trends on recently created accounts.
 We also have other broad overview dashboards that are available to everyone in the company.”
 He adds, “The marketing team gets a daily RJMetrics summary email on user sign-ups, and the sales team uses RJMetrics’ data export functionality to follow up on new leads.
-RJMetrics can be used by every department your company, which you can’t say about many tools.”
+RJMetrics can be used by every department in your company, which you can’t say about many tools.”